Icenium/bond-content/layout-and-navigation/lesson-2.md

 <div data-role="view" data-title="Book Details" data-reload="true" data-layout="back-layout">
 ```

 * **c**.
 Open up the iPhone simulator and navigate to the details view by clicking on one of the items in the list.
-Notice that, instead of a drawer menu button, we now have a nice back button in its place.
+Notice that we now have a nice back button.
 In the next step, we'll wire this button up using, you guessed it, MVVM.

 <hr data-action="end" />